 \section{Abstract}

-Distributed consensus in the Wasserstein metric space of probability measures is introduced in this work.
-Convergence of each agent's measure to a common measure value is proven under a weak network connectivity condition.
+Distributed consensus in the Wasserstein metric space of probability measures on the real line is introduced in this work.
+Convergence of each agent's measure to a common measure is proven under a weak network connectivity condition.
 The common measure reached at each agent is one minimizing a weighted sum of its Wasserstein distance to all initial agent measures.
-This measure is known as the Wasserstein barycentre.
+This measure is known as the Wasserstein barycenter.
 Special cases involving Gaussian measures, empirical measures, and time-invariant network topologies are considered, where convergence rates and average-consensus results are given.
-This algorithm has potential applicability in computer vision, machine learning and distributed estimation, etc.
+This work has possible applicability in computer vision, machine learning, clustering, and estimation.